-The primary purpose of the main control card is to drive the conversion modules (SCR A and SCR B) as commanded by the speed reference and feedback signals.
-Connection to the SCR gates is by way of the auxiliary control card (ACC).
+The primary purpose of the main control card is to drive the conversion module (SCR) as commanded by the speed reference and feedback signals.

-This card also performs several additional functions such as linear timing of the reference, current limit, "Ready to Run" indicator, and various scaling and trimming adjustments.
+This card also performs several additional functions such as linear timing of the reference; current limit; "Ready to Run" indicator and various scaling and trimming adjustments.

-A total of twelve (12) potentiometers are provided on this card, ten (10) of which are accessible from the front of the controller.
+A total of eleven (11) potentiometers are provided on this card, ten (10) of which are accessible from the front of the controller.
 The eleventh potentiometer, the card zero adjustment ZERO ADJ, is preset at the factory and should normally not be disturbed.
-The twelfth potentiometer is the line impedance compensation adjustment, LINE.
-The ten (10) accessible potentiometers are:
+The ten accessible potentiometers are: